varun-005/SalaryEstimator/README.md

 # Salary Prediction using Linear Regression

-This is a simple web-based application for predicting salaries based on years of experience using Linear Regression.
-The model is built with Python, Flask, and scikit-learn, and the application provides an interactive interface where users can input their years of experience to predict their salary.
+This web application predicts salaries based on years of experience using Linear Regression.
+It is built with Python, Flask, and scikit-learn.
+Users can input their years of experience into the interactive interface to get a salary prediction.

 ## Features